 Dreaming of Watercolor

-I love watercolors.
+I love watercolor paint.
 Something about the way it feels when I am painting or the gorgeous effect when I’m done just steals my heart.
 I’m not alone in this passion.
 Plenty of people have heard the siren call of watercolors and are ready to jump in and get their feet wet.
 But where does one begin?
-There are so many brands, colors, and extras that getting started can be a daunting task.
-Don’t worry, though, because I’ve got you covered with the best watercolor supplies for beginners that won’t break the bank!
+There are so many brands, colors, and extras to purchase that getting started can be a daunting task.
+Don’t worry, though, because I’ve got you covered with the best watercolor painting supplies for beginners that won’t break the bank!

 Paper